-Iqbal presents an individualistic conception of God and interprets the metaphor of light in the Qur'an accordingly.
-He says: 'The metaphor of light as applied to God, therefore, must, in view of modern knowledge, be taken to suggest the Absoluteness of God and not His Omnipresence which easily lends itself to a pantheistic interpretation.'49 He poses a question: Does individuality imply finitude?
+Iqbal presents an individualistic conception of God and interprets the metaphor of light in the Our'an accordingly.
+He says: "The metaphor of light as applied to God, therefore, must, in view of modem knowledge, be taken to suggest the Absoluteness of God and not His Omnipresence which easily lends itself to a pantheistic interpretation."
+He poses a question: Does not individuality imply finitude?
 In other words, if God is an ego and as such an individual, how can we conceive Him as infinite.
-He says: 'The answer to this question is that God cannot be conceived as infinite in the sense opf spatial infinity.
-In matters of spiritual valuation mere immensity counts for nothing - moreover, temporal and spatial absolute... space and time are infinities are not interpretations which thought puts upon the creative activity of the ultimate Ego...
-The infinity of the ultimate Ego consists in infinite inner possibilities of his creative activity of which the universe, as known to us, is only a partial expression'.
-50 He believes in the self-revelation of God.
-'God's life is self-revelation, not the pursuit of an ideal to be reached.
-The 'not-yet' of man does mean pursuit, and may mean failure the 'not -yet' of God means unfailing realization of the infinite creative possibilities of His being which retains its wholeness throughout the entire process.'51 Further, it is in the concrete individuality manifested in the countless varieties of living forms that the ultimate Ego reveals the infinite wealth of His being'.
-52 Infinite Reality remains in the process of creative unfolding.
-'Life is one and continuous.
-Man marches always onward to receive ever fresh illuminations from an Infinite Reality which 'every moment appears in a new glory'.
+He says: "The answer to this question is that God cannot be conceived as infinite in the sense of spatial infinity.
+In matters of spiritual valuation mere immensity counts for nothing moreover, temporal and spatial infinities are not absolute... space and time are interpretations which thought puts upon the creative activity of the ultimate Ego...
+The infinity of the ultimate Ego consists in infinite inner possibilities of his creative activity of which the universe, as known to us, is only a partial expression".
+3 He believes in the selfrevelation of God.
+"God's life is self-revelation, not the pursuit of an ideal to be reached.
+The "not-yet" of man does mean pursuit, and may mean failure, the "not-yet" of God means unfailing realization of the infinite creative possibilities of His being which retains its wholeness throughout the entire process."
+Further, "it is in the concrete individuality manifested in the countless varieties of living forms that the ultimate Ego reveals the infinite wealth of His being".
+Infinite Reality remains in the process of creative unfolding.
+"Life is one and continuous.
+Man marches always onward to receive ever fresh illuminations from an Infinite Reality which "every moment appears in a new glory".
 And the recipient of Divine illumination is not merely a passive recipient.
-Every act of a free ego creates a new situation, and thus offers further opportunities of creative unfolding53.
+Every act of a free ego creates a new situation, and thus offers further opportunities of creative unfolding".3